-Today we are incredibly excited about introducing you to Kim Fox, RDN, LD, CDE, and Founder of Fox Nutrition and Diabetes Services in Minneapolis, Minnesota.
-Kim has been in private practice for many years, and today she takes us through her journey of becoming a dietitian, advice for dietitians just starting out, and why she thinks everyone should join the Academy!
+We are excited to introduce you to Kim Fox, RDN, LD, CDE, founder of Fox Nutrition and Diabetes Services in Minneapolis, Minnesota.
+Kim has been in private practice for years, and today she’s sharing her advice for dietitians just starting out, plus why she thinks all RDs should join the Academy!

-How would you describe your approach to care?
+Healthie: How do you describe your approach to care?

 - Dietitians have knowledge in the complexities of weight management: emotional, behavioral, nutritional, psychological, medical

 - Dietitians use evidence-based science to support the information and recommendations provided to the client

 - Dietitians are trained to look for other health issues that may be related to or may be contributing to weight, so these issues can be addressed as well